Fall Registration Closed

 LERSC is pleased to announce that we have now joined Long Island Junior Soccer League's (LIJSL) InterLeague Program (read more about it here - https://lijsoccer.com/interleague/).
-Under the guidance of the league, the program is designed to keep the love of soccer going for those not yet ready for Travel, or for those that wish to play just for the pure enjoyment of the game.
+Under the guidance of the league, the program is designed to keep the love of soccer going for those not yet ready for Travel (but eyeing the possibility in the future), or for those that wish to play just for the pure enjoyment of the game.

 Games are played on Sundays and are held throughout Western Nassau County, though there may be some crossover to the eastern areas of the county.
 Like our other programs, there is a fall and a spring season, and in a typical season, 8-9 games are played.

 Players will wear the same numbered club uniforms as their Travel counterparts; the coaching staff has the final say in assigning numbers.
 All uniforms are purchased through our vendor, American Challenge: http://www.achallenge.com/pc-1272-292-travel-uniform-package.aspx.
-Do not order your jersey until you are assigned a number by the coach.
+Do not order your jersey until you are assigned a number and told to do so by the coach.

 Players are expected to have shin guards under their socks, as well as soccer cleats at all practices and games.
-Additional equipment needed includes a regulation soccer ball (size 4 for U9-U12; size 5 for U13+), and water, which is to be brought to every practice and game.
+Additional equipment needed includes a regulation soccer ball (size 4 for U9-U12; size 5 for U13+), and a water bottle, which should be brought to every practice and game.
 It is a good idea to have a bag and ball pump as well.
 If a player requires glasses, these need to be sports glasses with a strap.